1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. What Is Celiac Disease?

-3. Celiac Disease Gut Damage and Nutrient Absorption Issues
+3. Gut Damage and Nutrient Absorption Problems Celiac Disease.

-5. The Long-Term Effects of Celiac Disease on Your Gut Lining
+5. The Long-term Effects of Celiac Disease on Your Intestines.

 10. FAQs

-Celiac disease is an autoimmune condition.
-When someone with celiac eats gluten (a protein in wheat, barley, and rye), their immune system attacks the small intestine.
-Over time, this reaction damages the gut lining.
+Celiac disease is an autoimmune disease.
+The case of a person with celiac disease, on consuming gluten (protein found in wheat, barley, and rye), the immune system of this person targets the small intestine.
+In the long term, this response causes destruction of the gut lining.

 Key facts: